-After the Live Hearing, the Hearing Officer(s) will prepare a written report, which they will provide to the parties simultaneously within seven business days after the conclusion of the Live Hearing.
-The written report must include the following: the identification of the allegations potentially constituting sexual harassment; a description of the procedural steps taken from the receipt of the formal complaint through the determination; findings of fact supporting the determination, conclusions regarding the application of the relevant definitions in Section I to the facts; and a statement of, and rationale for, the result as to each allegations must be dismissed as discussed in Section VIII.A;7 and whether remedies designed to restore or preserve equal access to the University's program or activity will be provided to the Complainant.
-For employee-related matters, the Hearing Officer(s) will share the draft of the report with the relevant administrators or supervisors, and consult with them as to applicable disciplinary sanctions, if any.8 The final report, including disciplinary sanctions, will be provided to the parties.
+After the Live Hearing, the Hearing Officer(s) will prepare a written report, which they will provide to the parties simultaneously.
+The written report must include the following: the identification of the allegations potentially constituting sexual harassment; a description of the procedural steps taken from the receipt of the formal complaint through the determination; findings of fact supporting the determination, conclusions regarding the application of the relevant definitions in Section I to the facts; and a statement of, and rationale for, the result as to each allegation.
+The results will include a determination regarding responsibility, and/or whether allegations must be dismissed as discussed in Section VIII.A; and whether remedies designed to restore or preserve equal access to the University's program or activity will be provided to the Complainant.
+For employee-related matters, the Hearing Officer(s) will share the draft of the report with the relevant administrators or supervisors, and consult with them as to applicable disciplinary sanctions, if any.
+The final report, including disciplinary sanctions, will be provided to the parties.
 The final report will also include procedures and permissible bases for appeal of the Hearing Officer(s)' determination.

 The Hearing Officer(s)' findings of fact, conclusion, and determinations must be based on the preponderance of the evidence standard and should be the result of an evaluation of all evidence, including inculpatory and exculpatory evidence.
-Determinations regarding credibility may not be
+Determinations regarding credibility may not be based on a person's status as a Complainant, Respondent, or witness.